The work of Jovanna Sidney Elena Liuzzo

 Where I’m From

-Originally from the swamp in Florida, I moved to NYC without knowing anyone there, to build community and deepen my artistic skills.
+Originally from the Swamp in Florida, I moved to NYC without knowing anyone there, to build community and deepen my artistic skills.
 I started studying Political Science at the University of Florida before transferring to The New School in downtown Manhattan, where I earned a BA in a self-design Liberal Arts degree in Political Science, Contemporary Music, and Fashion.
 I have a background in youth advocacy, grassroots organizing, and non profit logistics.
-Since starting Shop Jo Sait Quoi in April of 2020, I’ve continued freelancing + creating custom orders after moving to NYC, popping up in public parks and art markets.
+Since starting Shop Jo Sait Quoi in April of 2020, I’ve continued freelancing + creating custom orders after moving to NYC, vending + popping up in public parks and art markets.

 What I’m Doing

 Now that i’m #Graduated with a BA from the New School (!!)
-I’m working on building my wearable art brand, Shop Jo Sait Quoi, and focusing on a slow process approach of sourcing second hand garments + materials.
-I’m also diving into Screenprint and collage projects, connecting with themes like grief, loss, and becoming. ☆ I’m currently available for commissions + open for work ☆
+I’m working on building a new streetwear brand + printshop, and focusing on the approach of sourcing second hand garments + materials.
+I’m also diving into Screenprint and collage projects, connecting with themes like grief, loss, and becoming.

 I’m also organizing with the New Student Workers Union (NewSWU) ; @NewStudentWorkersUnion everywhere

-I’m also fighting to get NewSWU recognized and formally elected as a body to represent student workers at The New School, so that employees can have a say in their workplace conditions.
+I’m also fighting to get NewSWU recognized and formally elected as a wall-to-wall body to represent student workers at The New School, so that employees can have a say in their workplace conditions.

 What I’m Interested In Rn…